glennstreet/awesome-philosophy-compsci/README.md

-# Awesome Philosophy of Computer Science
+# Awesome Philosophy and Computer Science
-A curated list of awesome Philosophy of Computer Science resources.
+A curated list of awesome resources that bridge Philosophy and Computer Science.

 ## Related Sites
 * [PhiloComp](http://philocomp.net)